srn284/TRisk/README.md

 ![Screenshot](TRisk2png.png)

 How to use:<br/>
 In "Demo" folder, run the "demoTRisk2.ipynb" file.
 A "forDemoTRisk2.parquet" file is provided to test/play and demonstrate how the vocabulary/year/age/etc function.
-The model has no pre-trained weights here but can fully run on the sampel (synthetic) cohort of 3000 patients.<br/>
+The model has no pre-trained weights here but can fully run on the sampel (synthetic) cohort of 3000 patients.
+The files in the "ModelPkg" folder contain model and data handling packages in addition to other necessary relevant files and helper functions.<br/>

-The files in the "ModelPkg" folder contain model and data handling packages in addition to other necessary relevant files and helper functions.
+Additionally, all diagnostic codes used to identify secondary outcomes in the UK validation study is provided in "DiagCodes" folder within the phenotyping document, "DiagCodes.docx".

 Requirements:<br/>
 torch >1.6.0<br/>